 We encourage you to complete this checklist before you graduate!
 Your time as a student will go quickly, so we want to make sure that you are taking advantage of all the great opportunities UW-Madison has to offer!

-Please note that what is listed below are suggestions, not requirements for the chemistry major.
+Please note that what is listed below are suggestions, not

 or workshop events for assistance!

 time as a student in this great city!